 35. February 2003: Saunders started a jury trial in which all three eyewitnesses/victims made in-court identifications.
 The trial, ended with a hung jury.

-36. April 2003: Saunders, who was out on bail on tha homa-invasion case, was arrested on the attemptad escape case.
+36. April 2003: Saunders, who was out on bail on tha home-invasion case, was arrested on the attempted escape case.

-37. January 2004: Saunders started a second trial, with the same attorney, in I'/nich the sama eyewitnesses/victims made in-court identifications.
+37. January 2004: Saunders started a second trial, with the same attorney, in which the same eyewitnesses/victims made in-court identifications.
 This trial resulted in Saunders' conviction.

 38. March 16, 2004: Over 32 months after the attempted escape, a lineup was conducted in which Prout was inciudad as a susoect.
 He was identified by Miller and T. Thomas.
 N.T.
 9/20/04, pp. 35-36.